 Mr. Antolini responds that he's just "sitting here, admiring—"

-But Holden is having none of it.
-Though Mr. Antolini acts very casual about the whole thing, Holden grabs up all his stuff and insists that he's got to go because he left all his bags at the station (in the locker, remember?) and he has to go get them back.
+Nope.
+Holden is having none of it.
+Even though Mr. Antolini acts very casual about the whole thing, Holden grabs up all his stuff and insists that he's got to go because he left all his bags at the station (in the locker, remember?) and he has to go get them back.

 As he's leaving, Mr. Antolini tells him he's "a very, very strange boy," which Holden sees right through.